trevoralpert/FutureFund/README.md

 - "How much will I have saved by December 2025?"
 - "What happens if I get a 20% raise next year?"
 - "Can I afford a $300,000 house in 3 years?"
+- "How much will my total debt be 6 months from now?"
+- "What is my exact net worth today compared to a year ago?"

 ### Scenario Modeling
 Create scenarios for: